Tyler Stephenson Player Props: Reds vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.44 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies' 5.43 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to allow 102 total home runs at a clip of 1.4 per game (third-most in the league).
+- The Rockies allow the second-most home runs in baseball (105 total, 1.4 per game).

-- Gomber makes the start for the Rockies, his 15th of the season.
-He is 4-6 with a 7.29 ERA and 44 strikeouts through 66 2/3 innings pitched.
+- Davis will take the mound to start for the Rockies, his first of the season.

-- In his last appearance on Wednesday against the Boston Red Sox, the lefty threw six innings, giving up three earned runs while surrendering six hits.

-- The 29-year-old has a 7.29 ERA and 5.9 strikeouts per nine innings in 14 games this season, while giving up a batting average of .313 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.